adlez27/Label2OTO/readme.md

 Each wav file in the voicebank has one corresponding label file, with the same name as the wav file.

 Required labels:
-- "start": Single point, at 0 sec
-- "end": Single point, at the end of the final phoneme
 - For each phoneme
     - phoneme: Single point, at the start of the phoneme.
 Used for preuttetrance when it's the second phoneme in an alias.
     - "-": Region, spanning the stable/stretchable part of the phoneme.
 For stop/non-continuous consonants, this should span the silent gap before the consonant sound.
+- "end": Single point, at the end of the final phoneme